 Put in 85 hours at from September through our first main season competition.
 Activities outside of team meetings can count with prior written approval.

-For those students involved with design, participate in Monday-Thursday evening meetings during the first week after kick-off (typically the week after the first Saturday in January - week of January 9, 2023 for the 2022-2023 season).
+For those students involved with design, participate in Sunday afternoon and Monday-Thursday evening meetings during the first week after kick-off (typically the week after the first Saturday in January).

 Limit cell phone use to contacting family members and supporting team activities (such as looking up information for robot parts).
 No games.